Bill Hybels: Misconduct allegations and resignation

 On March 23, 2018, the Chicago Tribune published an article detailing allegations of sexual misconduct by Hybels spanning decades.
 The article reported that Hybels had engaged in a prolonged affair with a married woman; however, this allegation was retracted by the woman herself.
 The Tribune wrote that the elders of Willow Creek had conducted an internal review of Hybels' behavior which led to no findings of misconduct; following this report, at least three leaders of the Willow Creek Association board reportedly resigned their posts because they believed the inquiry to have been insufficient.
 All accusations have been denied by Hybels.

 Hybels had planned to retire in October 2018 to focus his energy on the Willow Creek Association.
 On April 10, 2018, Hybels announced that he was resigning, effective immediately, stating he did not want to be a distraction to the church's ministry.
 He also announced that he would leave the board of the Willow Creek Association and would no longer lead Willow Creek's Global Leadership Summit.

 On April 21, 2018, the Chicago Tribune and Christianity Today reported further misconduct allegations which were not part of the initial investigation.
-Despite its initial denial and defense of Hybels, the Willow Creek Board of Elders released a statement on May 9, 2018 as part of its second investigation into allegations against him.
+Despite its initial denial and defense of Hybels, the Willow Creek Board of Elders released a statement on May 9, 2018, as part of its second investigation into allegations against him.
 The statement indicated that the Board "[does] not believe the stories were all lies or that all the [accusers] were colluding against him."

 On August 5, 2018, The New York Times published allegations from a former employee of Hybels who alleged that he repeatedly sexually harassed and assaulted her in the 1980s, including fondling her breasts and obtaining oral sex.
 The complainant only came forward after hearing of the other allegations against Hybels, but crucially had contemporaneous evidence of her allegations from people in whom she confided at the time.
 Hybels denied the allegations.

-In August 2018, both lead pastors at Willow Creek tendered their resignations, and the other members of the elder board all stated they would step down by the end of the year.
+In August 2018, the entire board of elders at Willow Creek resigned, apologizing for being slow to respond to the accusations against Hybels.

 In March 2019, The Washington Post reported that a six-month independent review by four evangelical leaders found the misconduct allegations against Hybels to be credible.
 The reviewers asserted that were Hybels still pastor at Willow Creek, disciplinary action would be required.